-- good governance practices: the assessment of the good governance practices consists on the assurance that the governance of each investee company is based on rules of conduct aligned to international best practices and inspired by the consideration of all stakeholder's interests also by means of a remuneration policy, employee relation and tax compliance.
-The good governance practice is based on the MSCI "Governance" pillar which measures companies' ability to sustainably manage resources, including human capital, ensure operational integrity based on strong management practices and comply with applicable norms, including tax laws.
-The good governance practice is consistent only for those investments in companies with a Governance rating equal or greater than "BB" (considering the following scale CCC, B, BB, BBB, A, AA, AAA) and not directly involved in serious adverse impacts which have not yet been mitigated to the satisfaction of all implicated stakeholders. - 2 Do not significantly harm any investment objectives: The methodology considers a subset of the principle adverse impacts on the sustainability factors and the alignment with the OECD Guidelines for Multinational Enterprises and UN Global Compact (UNGC) Principles, as criteria for avoiding harm and meeting minimal social safeguards.
+- good governance practices: in order to ensure the respect of good governance practices the portfolio manager uses its own methodology to perform this analysis, which is based on the governance scores of some of the leading ESG data providers (MSCI ESG Research, Morningstar Sustainalytics, Mainstreet Partners and Institutional Shareholder Services); these scores may be adjusted in light of the assessments made by the Manager's portfolio management team.
+Scores on the governance pillar are then standardised using a Z-score, and issuers with a Z-score of -2 or less are excluded.
+In addition, companies benefiting from investments marked with a red flag, according to the MSCI ESG Research methodology, for which the assessment of direct involvement in the most serious adverse impacts shows that these have not yet been mitigated to the satisfaction of all stakeholders involved, are excluded from the scope of investment. - 2 Do not significantly harm any investment objectives: The methodology considers a subset of the principle adverse impacts on the sustainability factors and the alignment with the OECD Guidelines for Multinational Enterprises and UN Global Compact (UNGC) Principles, as criteria for avoiding harm and meeting minimal social safeguards.
 According to this methodology the following investment are not consistent with the definition of sustainable investment according to art.
 2(17) SFDR: (i) breaches of OECD Guidelines for Multinational Enterprises and/or UNGC Principles (SFDR PAI 10).
 Controversies marked with a Red Flag under the methodology indicate a company's direct involvement in the most serious adverse impacts (e.g., loss of life, destruction of eco-system, economic shakedown affecting multiple jurisdictions), which have not yet been mitigated to the satisfaction of all implicated stakeholders.
 An Orange Flag may indicate either only partial resolution of such serious concerns with implicated stakeholders, or an indirect role of the company in very serious and extensive controversies (for example through business relationships with directly implicated parties).
 Companies marked with an orange or red flag are excluded from the investment scope; (ii) There is wide multilateral agreement that controversial weapons cause indisputable significant harm; that thermal coal used for power generation constitutes one of the most significant drivers of climate change; and that tobacco is one of the leading causes of avoidable human death.
 These metrics are also aligned with the focus of SFDR PAIs, which do not provide specific thresholds for harm, but could be leveraged in identifying potentially the most significant harm.
 For example, thermal coal is the most GHG emission intensive fossil fuel covered under SFDR PAI 4, while exposure to anti-personnel mines, cluster munitions, and biological and chemical weapons is reflected in SFDR PAI 14.
 According to the application of the exclusion policy investment in such sectors are avoided.
 Additional SFDR PAI(s) may be considered in defining DNSH criteria of the SFDR Article 2 (17) based on improvements in the issuers' disclosure of the indicators and with more regulatory guidance around applicable thresholds.